 Repair or replace?

-Screen repair usually makes sense when the phone is still modern, battery health is decent, and replacement cost is far above the repair.
-Replacement starts making more sense when the phone is old, unsupported, already has battery/charging issues, or the screen repair would exceed the value of a comparable used phone.
+Screen repair usually makes sense when the phone is still supported, battery health is reasonable, storage is enough for you, and the repair is well below the cost of replacing the phone.
+Replacement starts making more sense when the device is old, already has battery or charging issues, has water damage, or the repair total approaches the price of a comparable used phone.

 What the process usually looks like

-Send the model, what happened, symptoms, and clear photos.
+Send the model, damage photos, touch behavior, and whether Face ID still works.
 I quote before starting.